membrane/api-gateway/README.md

 ## Using OpenAPI for Configuration & Validation

 Configures APIs from OpenAPI  and validates messages against the definitions.
-Needed data like backend addresses are taken from the OpenAPI description.  [more...](distribution/examples/openapi)
+Needed data like backend addresses are taken from the OpenAPI description.
+[See the example](distribution/examples/openapi)

 This configuration is all you need to deploy from OpenAPI:
 ```xml